Article Revised August 26th, 2022

-Robotic welding may not be new, but it continues to evolve rapidly enough that one would be hard-pressed to think of it as anything other than a modern technology.
-Because of the complexity of the process, we decided a series of blogs was in order to best showcase robot welding as an end-to-end operation.
-Up until now, we’ve mainly covered the basics, but today, we’ll get a little more “into the weeds” by explaining just how this type of welding works in a job shop setting.
+Robotic welding may not be new, but it continues to evolve rapidly enough that one would be hard-pressed to think of it as anything other than modern technology.
+Because of the complexity of the process, we decided that a series of blogs was in order to best showcase robot welding as an end-to-end operation.
+Until now, we’ve mainly covered the basics, but today, we’ll be getting a little more into the weeds by explaining how this type of welding works in a precision sheet metal fabrication job shop setting.

 How does robotic welding work?

-Generally, robot welding takes place within a robotic welding cell and features two primary components: a positioner with the appropriate handling capacity and the welding robot itself.
-The positioner can be either single station or dual/twin station in configuration; the choice of one over the other will come down to the type of item being assembled.
-Large assemblies that require longer weld cycles are often better suited to single station set ups; dual/twin stations can be a better solution for high-mix, low-volume conditions.
+Generally, robot welding occurs within a robotic welding cell and features two primary components: a positioner with the appropriate handling capacity and the welding robot itself.
+The positioner can be either single station or dual/twin station in configuration.
+The choice of one over the other comes down to the type of item being assembled.
+Large assemblies that require longer weld cycles are often better suited to single station setups; dual/twin stations can be a better solution for high-mix, low-volume conditions.

 What are the primary features of a robotic welding cell?